raspberrypilearning/scary-spot-the-difference/en/step_4.md

 	![image](images/scary_face.png)

 - Lastly, you'll need a scary sound to really give them a fright.
-You can download [this one](images/scream.wav) by right clicking on the link.
+You can download one at [rpf.io/scream](rpf.io/scream).

 - Save all the files in a single directory, where your Python script will be.